neos/neos-development-collection/TYPO3.Neos/Documentation/References/CodingGuideLines/PHP.rst

 * Names of files containing code for unit tests must be the same as the class which is tested, appended with "Test.php".
 * Files are placed in a directory structure representing the namespace structure.
-You may use PSR-0 ro PSR-4 autoloading as you like.
+You may use PSR-0 or PSR-4 autoloading as you like.
 We generally use PSR-4.

 *File naming in Flow*